Understanding StructuredClone: The Native Way to Deep Copy In JavaScript

 javascriptfunction deepClone(obj) { if (obj === null || typeof obj !== "object") return obj; const copy = Array.isArray(obj) ? [] : {}; for (const key in obj) { if (Object.prototype.hasOwnProperty.call(obj, key)) { copy[key] = deepClone(obj[key]); } } return copy; }

-This has better support for special cases but requires writing and maintaining custom code, and still doesn't handle all edge cases properly, e.g., circular references, built-in objects (Date, Map, Set), property descriptors, and Symbol keys.
+This handles more cases but requires maintaining custom code and still fails with circular references, built-in objects (Date, Map, Set), property descriptors, and Symbol keys.

 javascriptimport { cloneDeep } from "lodash"; const copy = cloneDeep(original);